-Recent research shows that at all educational levels (P-209) and all age levels (youth through adult), career development positively impacts academic achievement, 10 career maturity, 11 educational motivation, coping skills, self-esteem, 12 and age-appropriate exploration and career decision-making.
-13 The benefits of career development can be linked to each life stage, beginning with the elementary grades and extending throughout a lifetime.
+Recent research shows that at all educational levels (P-20) and all age levels (youth through adult), career development positively impacts academic achievement, career maturity, educational motivation, coping skills, self-esteem, and age-appropriate exploration and career decision-making.
+The benefits of career development can be linked to each life stage, beginning with the elementary grades and extending throughout a lifetime.

 Early career exploration is instrumental in providing opportunities for students to gain appreciation for the connection between traditional education classes and their future careers.
-14 The literature provides numerous examples of middle school-level interventions that are particularly influential in promoting positive outcomes, including encouraging students to consider educational choices before making course selections in high school that may open or close doors to future educational opportunities.
-15 This connection between school and career adds to the students' motivation to learn in the classroom.
-16
+The literature provides numerous examples of middle school-level interventions that are particularly influential in promoting positive outcomes, including encouraging students to consider educational choices before making course selections in high school that may open or close doors to future educational opportunities.
+This connection between school and career adds to the students' motivation to learn in the classroom.

 The motivational benefits of career development interventions continue into high school and college.
 In a statewide study of Missouri high schools, the relationships between career guidance programs and student experiences were explored.
 A total of 434 counselors from a random sample of 236 high schools completed surveys regarding guidance program implementation to determine how fully the programs had been carried out at each school.
+Then, surveys were completed by to improve individual career awareness, exploration, choice, preparation, and management.
+Career development is recognized as critical to helping individuals make a successful transition from one level of

-Then, surveys were completed by and guidance program implementation, revealing that the fuller implementation of career guidance was positively correlated with positive student outcomes.
+The state of Illinois lacks a clearly articulated policy on career development.
+Public statements from state education leaders, elected officials, and others associated with state agencies and the governor's office have been useful to identifying the problem.
+22,964 randomly-selected students regarding their high school experiences and preparation for the future.
+The data were analyzed to identify correlations between student characteristics, outcomes, and guidance program implementation, revealing that the fuller implementation of career guidance was positively correlated with positive student outcomes.
 At the high schools where counselors reported that guidance programs were implemented more fully, students reported (a) earning higher grades, (b) feeling better prepared for future schooling, (c) having a greater sense of belonging and safety in school, and (d) experiencing fewer interruptions by other students in the classroom and schools.
 Most importantly, students in high schools offering a comprehensive guidance program experienced increased motivation to engage in learning opportunities because they saw a direct connection to preparation for their futures.